MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 Azure features that support these configuration management requirements include IoT Hub automatic device management, IoT Edge automatic deployments, IoT Hub scheduled jobs, and Device Update for IoT Hub.

-- For continuous updates to existing or new device and IoT Edge device configurations, such as properties, application specific settings, or relationships, use either IoT Hub automatic device management or IoT Edge automatic deployments.
+- For continuous updates to existing or new devices and IoT Edge device configurations, such as properties, application specific settings, or relationships, use either IoT Hub automatic device management or IoT Edge automatic deployments.
 Both features offer an efficient, secure, and reliable way to automate configuration deployments for a fleet or specific group of devices.
 The services continuously monitor all new and existing targeted devices and their configuration based on tags, to ensure the devices always have the specified configuration.
 The key difference between these features is that automatic device management applies only to non-IoT Edge devices, and IoT Edge automatic deployments apply only to IoT Edge devices.

 - To update an existing device or IoT Edge device configuration based on a one-time or recurring schedule, use IoT Hub scheduled jobs.
 This feature is an efficient, secure, and reliable way to provide a configuration update for a fleet or specific group of devices at a scheduled time.

 - To update existing device or IoT Edge device firmware, application, or package updates over-the-air (OTA), use [Device Update for IoT Hub](/azure/iot-hub-device-update/understand-device-update).
 This service is a safe, secure, and reliable way to update a fleet or specific group of devices.

 It's a good idea to have a manual update method for IoT devices.
-Because of root certificate changes or connectivity issues, you might need to update devices using a manual method such as physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.
+Due to root certificate changes or connectivity issues, you may need to manually update devices by physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.

 To learn more about device management, see: